Dinel13/Go-green-projects/Documentation-API.md

 # Forgot User's password

-User forgot account password. link to reset their password will be sent to their own email.
+Forgot user's account password. link to reset their password will be sent to their own email.

 **URL** : `https://our-philosophy-314515.et.r.appspot.com/api/user/reset`